 I am one of those women that has always had big boobs.
 I even remember being a solid B or C cup in my freshman year of high school, so I’ve always had to navigate the world of finding the right bra and right clothes for them.

-Fast forward many, many years to when I became pregnant, that was how I knew something different with my body—my boobs got very, very sore.
+Fast forward many, many years and my breasts were the first ones to help me know there was something different with my body—my boobs got very, very sore.
 This sign mixed with not knowing when I had my last period is what led me to get a pregnancy test and find out that we were, in fact, pregnant.
 From this moment on, my boobs have changed quite a lot—not only during my pregnancy but also throughout my breastfeeding journey.

 If I’m being honest, I haven’t always had a great relationship with my boobs.
 Most of the time I feel self-conscious about their size and avoid certain items of clothing like scoop neck or V-neck shirts.
 And after giving birth and then exclusively breastfeeding for one full year, my boobs have changed again.

 At first, I was frustrated with this as I was already beginning to navigate the changes my body had made from pregnancy and birth.
 But now, I’m choosing to change my mindset around how different my boobs are now and making peace with them instead—here’s how.